REDUCE DEBIT CARD Fraud

 - Before clicking a link, hover your mouse over the link to make sure that the link is secure and matches the website you’re looking for.

-- Never click on a link in an email that you weren’t expecting - even if the sender appears to be a legitimate organization.
-Instead, navigate directly to the website by entering the URL into your address bar.
+- Instead of clicking a link or a button in an email to navigate to a website, navigate directly to the website by entering the URL into your address bar.

 - Simply, never give any personal information over the phone.
 St. Anne’s will never request this information from you, nor would we ever need it.
 If you receive a phone call requesting these details from you, just hang up.
 Still unsure?
 Call the credit union directly to confirm the legitimacy of the call.